getCannaBiz/cannabiz-menu/readme.txt

 ### Dispensary Menu Features

-WP Dispensary was built with ease of use in mind, so the [setup process](https://www.wpdispensary.com/article/installing-wp-dispensary/) of the plugin is as simple as adding and activating the plugin, adding your content and sitting back to bask in the glory of how easy it was to set up.
+WP Dispensary was built with ease of use in mind, so the [setup process](https://www.wpdispensary.com/article/installing-wp-dispensary/) of the plugin is a breeze.

+Add your favorite [extensions](https://www.wpdispensary.com/add-ons/) and customize the style to match your brand, taking complete control over your online cannabis menu.

 *If WP Dispensary provides value to your cannabiz, please consider leaving a [5 star review](https://wordpress.org/support/plugin/wp-dispensary/reviews/?filter=5)*